okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 While the example above may be trivial, I use composition all the time to do things like group similar Regex replacement functions to make them incredibly readable.

-In fact, I used them this week to help our with converting three hundred Less files to Sass in our codebase!
+I used them this week to help with converting our three hundred Less files to Sass in our codebase!

 ```js
 // This is a snippet of the code to make things